makersall/toolkit/pages/50-support/10-community-support.md

 ### Create Multiple On-Ramps

 For someone living in a community our society has written off, the idea of getting started in coding can be daunting.
-The obstacles you're facing can feel overwhelming.
+The obstacles they face can feel overwhelming.
 And if classes will put a big strain on your life because of the cost and time they require, how do you know it's worth the sacrifice?
 At this point, you don't even know if you like coding enough to want to do it for a living.

 That's why we need to create multiple on ramps.
 We need to go where people are, where they are surrounded by their peers, and create opportunities for them to get their feet wet.